openbmc/openbmc/poky/documentation/sdk-manual/working-projects.rst

 4. *Make the Project:* Use the ``make`` command to create the binary output file.
-Because variables are commented out in the Makefile, the value used for ``CC`` is the value set when the SDK environment setup file was run::
+Because variables are commented out in the Makefile, the value used for :term:`CC` is the value set when the SDK environment setup file was run::

       $ make